 (Click picture to be taken to the source)

-Italy is known for their amazing food.
+Italy is known for its amazing food.
 Christmas time is no exception.
 Above are pizzelle cookies.
 You need an iron to make those special designs but they are said to taste very sweet, like a waffle cone.
 The dinner usually consists mostly of fish in any number of forms.

 You can’t really talk about an Italian Christmas without mentioning La Befana.
 To Catholics, the Feast of the Epiphany is to mark the end of the Christmastide.
-In Italy it is also the day that the witch la Befana brings presents to children.
+In Italy, it is also the day that the witch la Befana brings presents to children.
 It is said that the Three Wise Men stopped and asked her for directions to the stable where Jesus was born.
 They asked her to go with them to see the baby Jesus but she said no. Then a shepherd stopped and asked for directions, also asking her to go with him, but she still said no. Then, she saw the bright star in the sky and wondered if she should have gone.
 So she rounded up all of the toys she had from her own child who had passed, and wandered off to find the baby Jesus.
 When she couldn’t she left the gifts for the other children.
 Every year she is said to do this on January 6th.

 Guatemala is special to me because it is where my mother and I went to visit our CFCA adopted child and to find a new one.
 We were there for three weeks and it was a really memorable experience.
 Getting to know the people made me curious about their Christmas traditions.